zouhangwithsweet/vue-components-lib-seed/README.md

 ### Docs deploy

 Here is a git [action](./.github/workflows/build.yml).
 When you push the code to the `master`, the document will be automatically deployed on `gh-pages`.
-Then you can set the Github Pages base on the `gh-pages` branch.
+Then you can set the Github Pages benefited from the `gh-pages` branch.

 ### Use demo code in doc